biicode/docs/install/development_tools/rpi/rpi_linux.rst

 You don't need to compile or install anything else.
 You can choose other directory where to clone the `Raspberry Pi tools <https://github.com/raspberrypi/tools>`_, but then you will need to take it into account in the next step when updating the :ref:`environment.bii <layouts>` file.

-If you have reached this point, and you haven't installed biicode yet, visit :ref:`Installation and setup <installation>` for instructions.

-Once you have installed biicode, you can proceed to :ref:`configure your biicode Raspberry Pi project <config_raspberry_ws>`.